Egress Gateway Best Practices

 egress-node: "true"

-# (Optional) Add taints to nodes to prevent regular Pods from scheduling to Egress nodes
+# (Optional) Taint nodes to prevent regular Pods from being scheduled on Egress nodes

 taints: